kiranrajput24/Private-Projects-N-Notes/JavaScript/Core Javascript/Notes/RunTime Environment/Runtime/EventLoop-callBackQueue/EventLoop-callBackQueue.md

 js file itself main function or anonymous function

 #### synchronous
-when code is synchronous than we do request than wait request to respond make code execution slow....
+when code is synchronous if we do request then wait  for respond make code execution slow....

 #### Why synchronous problem